mdxtoc/qtpi/docs/qtpi_description.md

   * `new` creates channels, like the pi calculus &nu;.
   * `newq` creates qbits.
 Initialisation to basis vectors is optional (without it you get (*a<sub>k</sub>*`|0>`+*b<sub>k</sub>*`|1>`), for unknown *a<sub>k</sub>* and *b<sub>k</sub>*, where *a<sub>k</sub>*<sup>2</sup>+*b<sub>k</sub>*<sup>2</sup>=1).
   * `let` expressions use a restricted form of pattern -- no constants, no lists -- so they can't fail to match.
-  * A process call may add additional arguments after `/^`, which may refer to parameters following `with` in the enclosing process definition.
   * `_0` is the null process (i.e. termination).
 I would have used `()` (null parallel or null guarded sum: same difference) but it would have caused parsing problems.
   * `{` *E* `}` `.` *P*, part of CQP, is no longer included.
 It had become used exclusively for printing, and the output channels `out` and `outq` now do the job.
   * You can execute an arbitrary expression via a `let` binding, if you wish.
 Very non-pi if you write `(let _ =` *E*`)`, where *E* prints stuff.